milomedia/tilix/_drafts/cyber-essentials.md

 ## About Cyber Essentials

-Certification provides reassurance that your defences will protect against the vast majority of common cyber attacks.
+Certification provides reassurances that your defences will protect against the vast majority of common cyber attacks.
 The scope of Cyber Essentials includes:

 * **Boundary firewalls and internet gateways** - all networks should have a properly configured firewall.
 * **Secure configuration** - default configurations are often vulnerable, these need to be made secure.